 Caregiving: How to Help With a Sink Bath

 As you help to undress and bathe the person, try to be relaxed.
-Bath time can be embarrassing for you and the person you're caring for.
-This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, the person may feel more comfortable.
 Give them as much privacy as possible.
 If they are safe alone for a while and are able to bathe without help, shut the door or close a curtain and step out of the bathroom.
 But stay close in case they ask for help.

 Preparing for a sink bath